Poudingue/Vanilla-Normals-Renewed/README.md

     - For Linux, go to "~/.minecraft" in your file explorer.
     - For Mac OS, go to "~/Library/Application Support/minecraft" in your file explorer
 3. Go into the resourcepacks folder.
 Create it if it doesn't exist
-4. Extract the file you downloaded here
+4. Extract the file you downloaded (Extract here, not in a new folder)
 5. Select the right shader and resourcepack in minecraft options
 6. Enjoy !